romatou18/go-ais-position-processor/README.md

 For instance:
 {"type":"Feature","geometry":{"type":"Point","coordinates":[173.54578, -41.67789]},"properties":{"name":12345,"duration_sec":3602,"date_UTC":"2021-06-05T01:02:21Z"}}

+## Approach and performance considerations
+Fast iterative approach using the Golang Reader/ Json decoder interface + state objects that lazy load the required data.
+This allows fast processing and low RAM needs.

+Steps:.
+- Reading json input line by line using the golang Json decoder buffered interface.
+- Creating a state object per found AIS vessel, updating the state at each relevant record found.
+- Updating an ouput map of selected position for the final position report.

+On a modest 1500 NZD 2020 laptop i5-10210U with 16GB of RAM, the program processed a 3GB input file counting 8.955.836 AIS messages (json records) in 1min20secs on my laptop and used max 700MB of RAM.

 ## Sample input and output
 File sample available in the **sample_data** folder.

 ## Pre-compiled executable
 A linux x86_64 executable is provided **govessel_x86_64_linux**

 ## Build and run
 ### Pre requisite
 - install golang version 1.15.8 or superior as per the go.mod file